spatialos/gdk-for-unity/docs/reference/glossary.md

 The GDK is built on top of a specialized version of the C# Worker SDK.
 This specialized C# Worker SDK is itself built on top of the [C API](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/capi/introduction).

-The Worker SDK handles the implementation details of communicating to the SpatialOS runtime and provides a serialization library.
+The Worker SDK handles the implementation details of communicating to the SpatialOS Runtime and provides a serialization library.

 > **Related:**
 >